ktbaek/Excess-deaths-Denmark/README.md

 population for each year is taken as the mean of the population at the start of each quarter.](README_files/figure-gfm/excessrate-both-bases-year-1.png)

+***Figure 11: Excess deaths per 100,000 of the total Danish population per year.** Excess deaths are defined as deaths exceeding the season adjusted baseline +/- the 95% prediction interval for a given stratification in a given quarter. \*) 2022 is calculated based on Q1, Q2, and Q3 only.
+The population for each year is taken as the mean of the population at the start of each quarter.*

 ### Sensitivity to baseline